+Constants

-- Constants - Memory location shouldn't change (Python): may produce a logic error if modified e.g. GST_RATE = 0.05 - Memory location syntactically cannot change (C++, Java): produces a syntax error (violates the syntax or rule that constants cannot change) - Immutable types: - The original memory location won't change - Changes to a variable of a pre-existing immutable type creates a new location in memory.
-There are now two locations.
-"Tam"
+- Memory location shouldn't change (Python): may produce a logic error if modified e.g. GST_RATE = 0.05 - Memory location syntactically cannot change (C++, Java): produces a syntax error (violates the syntax or rule that constants cannot change)

+• Immutable types:

+- The original memory location won't change - Changes to a variable of a pre-existing immutable type creates a new location in memory.
+There are now two locations containing strings.

+COOL_DUDE = "Tám"

-COOL_DUDE = "Tám" COOL DUDE COOL DUDE = "Mat"
+COOL_DUDE = "Mat"